TL;DR

 Here is why.
 A form fill tells Google that someone typed their email address.
 An in-product activation event tells Google that someone signed up, logged in, and did something that correlates with conversion to paid.
 The gap between those two signals is enormous.
 PMax optimising for “installed the tracking tag” is working with a signal that is three or four steps closer to revenue than “submitted a demo request form.”

-The setup requires passing these in-product events back to Google Ads as offline conversions with appropriate values.
-It is more technical to implement than standard form tracking, but for PLG companies with sufficient trial volume, it changes PMax from a spam machine into a channel that can identify users with genuine product intent across Google’s network.
+But for PLG companies with sufficient trial volume, it changes PMax from a spam machine into a channel that can identify users with genuine product intent across Google’s network.

 This does not eliminate the need for the other prerequisites, you still need exclusion lists, brand exclusions, and reCAPTCHA.
 But it shifts the quality of the signal PMax is learning from, which is the variable that determines whether the campaign works or fails.